rajsingh-19/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-This is a website for playing the game - Rock Paper Scissors.
-It's a multilevel game which can be played between user and computer.
-This website made by using HTML, CSS and JavaScript.
+This is a website for playing the game - Rock, Paper, Scissors.
+It's a multilevel game that can be played between the user and the computer.
+This website is built using HTML, CSS and JavaScript.